qouteall/qouteall-blog/blog/2025/Higher-Level Design Patterns.md

   - No existing libraries ecosystem.
 Need to reinvent wheel.
   - The new DSL is often less battle-tested and more buggy.

-DSL are useful when it's high in abstraction level, and new requirements can usually follow the abstration.
+DSL are useful when it's high in abstraction level, and new requirements mostly follow the abstration.

 ## Mutation-data duality

 Mutation can be represented as data.
 Data can be interpreted as mutation.

-- Instead of just doing in-place mutation, we can enqueue a command to do mutation later.
+- Instead of just doing in-place mutation, we can enqueue a command (or event) to do mutation later.
 The command is then processed to do actual mutation.
-- In a transactional database, modifying things in a transaction adds mutation records instead of just modify in-place.
-The mutation is persisted when transaction commits.
-With snapshot isolation, mutation in one transaction is invisible to another except for locking, but mutation in current transaction is visible to own.
-- In a client-side GUI application, modifying a thing requires sending a request to the server.
-That request is data.
-The server's response is also data, which may confirm or deny the modification.
-The client can display modified data before server responds to reduce latency, but need to rollback temporary changes when the server denies the modification (in multiplayer cases, one player's modification can invalidate another player's modification).
+(It's also moving computatin between stages)
 - **Event sourcing**.
 Derive latest state from a log.
-Examples: Database WAL, Raft, Lambda architecture.

-Instead of doing in-place modification, we can:

-- Defer mutation.
-Put updates in some queue and mutate in a deferred way.
-(It's also moving computatin between stages)
-- Keep both the new state and the old states (copy-on-write, read-copy-update).
-- Express the latest state as a view of old state + mutations.
+Express the latest state as a view of old state + mutations.
+The idea is adopted by database WAL, data replication, Lambda architecture, etc.
-- Two alternate buffers.
-Example: when simulating Conway's game of life, you need two buffers.
-Just having one buffer and doing in-place modification will give wrong result, as each simulation step requires the previous state, and in-place modification replaces some previous states with new states.
-Sometimes a computation requires old state, and sometimes it requires new state, depending on exact requirements.
 - Layered filesystem (in Docker).
 Mutating or adding file is creating a new layer.
 The unchanged previous layers can be cached and reused.

 The benefits:

-- Easier to inspect and debug mutations, because mutations are explicit data, not implicit execution history.
+- Easier to inspect, audit and debug mutations, because mutations are explicit data, not implicit execution history.
 Easier to audit and replay.
-- Avoid data race issues under parallelism (copy-on-write, reading old snapshot, make mutation command processing sequential).
-Transactional databases provide snapshot isolation.
-- Rollback.
-  - Transactional databases allow rolling back a uncommited transation.
-Mutation by append data (WAL) so that mutations can be easily rolled back even if database crashes.
+- Can replay mutations and rollback easily.
+- Can replicate (sync) data change without sending full data.

+Abot rollback:

+- Transactional databases allow rollback a uncommited transaction.
+(Implementation details vary between databases.
+PostgreSQL is append-only.
+MySQL InnoDB does in-place mutation on disk but writes undo log and redo log.)
 - Editing software often need to support undo.
 It's often implemted by storing previous step's data, while sharing unchanged substructure to optimize.
-  - Multiplayer client that does server-state-prediction (to reduce visible latency) need to rollback when prediction is invalidted by server's message.
+- Multiplayer game client that does server-state-prediction (to reduce visible latency) need to rollback when prediction is invalidted by server's message.
 - CPU does branch prediction and speculative execution.
 If branch prediction fails, it internally rollback ([Spectre vulnerability](https://en.wikipedia.org/wiki/Spectre_(security_vulnerability)) is caused by rollback not cancelling side effects in cache that can be measured in access speed).

 In some places, we specify a new state and need to compute the mutation (diff).
 Examples: